 Scientific manuscripts resulting from SRU Foundation-funded projects should be submitted for presentation and/or publication.
 The SRU Foundation expects the PI to determine the best audience for the work but suggests that the SRU Annual Meeting and the journal Ultrasound Quarterly should be considered.
-The PI must submit their work to the SRU Research COmmittee's call for scienetific abstracts from early career members for the SRU Annual Meeting.
+The PI must submit their work to the SRU Research Committee's call for scientific abstracts from early career members for the SRU Annual Meeting.
 Notification of publication should be sent to the SRU’s attention via the Executive Director for distribution to the executive committee.
 All posters, publications and oral presentations of SRU funded projects must contain appropriate acknowledgment of the Foundation’s support.

 SRU Annual Meeting Presentations